Immigrants have built the unique fabric of our country and the Toronto Region specifically.

 - Over the next five years, Toronto Region is projected to create 271,721 new jobs on a place-of-work basis.
 At the same time, 248,160 workers are likely to retire from their current jobs.
 Taken together, the Toronto Region will need to fill 519,881 positions with new workers over this five years span to meet demands created by economic growth and when workers retire.
 (Source: Closing the Prosperity Gap, Toronto Region Board of Trade and United Way Toronto, 2014.)

-What is more, skilled immigrants bring valuable skills and experience to our region and contribute extensively to the innovation and entrepreneurialism of our region.
-The result is that the meaningful integration of skilled immigrants into the labour market is not just the right thing to do, but the smart thing to do.
+What is more, immigrant professionals bring valuable skills and experience to our region and contribute extensively to the innovation and entrepreneurialism of our region.
+The result is that the meaningful integration of immigrant professionals into the labour market is not just the right thing to do, but the smart thing to do.

 What barriers do immigrants face finding meaningful employment?

 Despite high skills and education levels, immigrants can face barriers entering the Toronto Region labour market including: